The salmon (Salmo salar) is a highly-prized, hard-fighting fish. Read more, including the best way to catch one.

 British record: 64lb (British record committee 2015)

 Lateral line scale count: 109-130 (this is the dark row of scales along the central length of the fishes body).

-Lifespan: Up to 13 years
+Lifespan: up to 13 years

-We like salmon because they are a highly-prized, hard-fighting fish
+We like salmon because: they are a highly-prized, hard-fighting fish

-During their return to freshwater from the sea to spawn, salmon do not feed.
+How to catch a salmon: during their return to freshwater from the sea to spawn, salmon do not feed.
 They are however particularly aggressive and will bite and lash out at most things they perceive as a threat to spawning.

 Locating salmon that are returning to their spawning grounds can be difficult - but not as difficult as tempting them to your hook.
 Remember that returning salmon are often exhausted, so they rest up in pools created by large rocks or depressions in the river bed.
 They can also get held up at weirs, trying to get over them or waiting for enough flow to allow them to proceed.

 The traditional angler will use a large feathered hook known as a fly.
 The salmon probably interpret the fly as a rival to spawning or simply just as an annoying fish.
 More modern approaches use large silver spoons or artificial lures -again the salmon most likely sees them as a threat to spawning, and therefore lashes out and bites it.

 Where to catch a salmon: rivers such as the River Severn, Tees and Usk have good salmon populations.